 All residents are eligible for the RIR Program and pursue a hypothesis driven research project during 3 total elective months (maximum) during their PGY-2 and PGY-3 years.

 Presentation of Results:

 All participating residents present the results of their research, in either poster or slide presentation format, at the end of their PGY-3 year at an Annual Research in Residency Day Symposium held each May.
 See years listed on the menu to the left where you may view detailed information about our Internal Medicine Traditional Residency Program Housestaff research.
 Please go to the Yale Primary Care Program and the Yale Combined Medicine-Pediatrics Program web-pages found on this site to view additional research by Yale Internal Medicine Housestaff.

 Information for our Current Housestaff:

-Residents interested in participating in the RIR Program please click here for information/forms: “Statement of Intent”, “Research Proposal Guidelines”, “Research Summary Guidelines”, and “Deadlines”.
+Residents interested in participating in the RIR Program please click here for the RIR Forms 2016: “Statement of Intent”, “Research Proposal Guidelines”, “Research Summary Guidelines”, and “Deadlines”.

 Research in Residency - Potential Mentors